-In player order, each player discards each character he or she controls with no fate on it.
+In player order, each player discards each character they control with no fate on it.
 These characters are discarded one at a time, in the order of the discarding player's choosing.
+Characters are only discarded in this way if they had no fate on them during the initiation of this step and no fate when they would be discarded.